ChristianGoueguel/milk-quality-spectroscopy/Dataset/README.md

    - Full dataset with all the data.
    - The spectra are now in parquet format
    - nm_1234* columns have been replaced with a 'spec_array' array column to save having to pivot data, the corresponding wavelengths are in the 'wavelengths' column in sensor.csv
+1. ** Updates **
+   - Removed the "most empty" spectra from the dataset, there's no milk in the tube, there's nothing to find in there.
+   - Found some missing data and added it back.
+   - Adjusted timestamp selection to recognize that "endtime" timestamp is actually a starttime.
+   - Stall 4 nearly never clears the milk tube, so I am curious to see the differences in that vs the other sensors

 ## Files